Javascript

 Gradual Rollouts

-value for your rule, which is a number between 0 and 1 and represents what percent of users will get the rule applied to them.
+for your rule, which determines what percent of users will get the rule applied to them.
 Users who do not get the rule applied will fall through to the next matching rule (or default value).
+You can also specify a seed

-This is useful for gradually rolling out features to users (start coverage at 0 and slowly increase towards 1 as you watch metrics).
+This is useful for gradually rolling out features to users (start with a small range and slowly increase).

 {